Complete Spinning Mill Process

 The roving is then taken to the spinning frames where it is stretched out and twisted together even more tightly to produce yarn.
 In the spinning mill process, yarn is spun into thread by a spinning machine.
 The spinning machine is called a ring frame and it includes four parts: the spindle, the flyer, the bobbin and the doffer.

 The spindle is attached to a rotating drive shaft that is powered by an electric motor.
-The flyer is a large rotating cylinder with many slots in it that catches thread as it comes off of the spindle.
-The bobbin holds all of the thread coming off of the flyer and stores it until it can be wound onto a small container called bobbin
+The flyer is a large rotating cylinder with many slots in it that catches thread.
+The bobbin holds all of the thread coming off of the flyer.
+Stores it until it can be wound onto a small container called bobbin

 Then the yarn bobbins are converted into big yarn cones to their final shape.